Blog

 7. VMWare Tanzu

-VMWare Tanzu is an enterprise-focused solution that extends Kubernetes' capabilities.
-It provides robust management tools for container orchestration, allowing businesses to run and manage their containerized applications effectively across different cloud environments.
+VMWare Tanzu is an enterprise-focused solution that extends Kubernetes' capabilities, providing management tools for container orchestration across hybrid environments.

 VMWare Tanzu